fletchmakes/font-custom/README.md

 ## How to Use Font Custom

+1. Download this extension by visiting the releases page!
-1. Create a pixel art font based on a grid with standard height and width.
+2. Create a pixel art font based on a grid with standard height and width.
 Don't worry about kerning, character widths, and etc; the next step will handle that.
-2. Create a properties file with the extension `.json`.
+3. Create a properties file with the extension `.json`.
 The data has to be formatted in a special way, so I recommend using the [example.json](./example.json) file you can find here as a stepping stool.
-3. In Aseprite, simply install this extension (only have to do this once) and navigate to `Edit > FX > Use Custom Font` and follow the dialog prompts to include text with your custom font in your Aseprite project!
+4. In Aseprite, simply install this extension (only have to do this once) and navigate to `Edit > FX > Use Custom Font` and follow the dialog prompts to include text with your custom font in your Aseprite project!

 ## Things to Know
 1. In your properties file, not every "object" is mandatory.
 All possible objects are listed below; mandatory objects have a `*` next to them.
 DO NOT include the asterix in the key-names in your properties file (use [example.json](./example.json) as a template).